-- Welcome and introductions to one another and to the girls.
-Ask about each girl and get to know her a little. - Share how important each family will be to the troop. - Discuss meeting location, day and times, uniforms and troop dues (you may want to collect at the meeting). - Set expectations for communication and response times and how parents can get involved to help the troop (4Her program). - Have parents complete health history forms, annual permission forms.
-Share contact info for all troop members. - Discuss the types of activities the troop will participate in this year (regular meetings, field trips, events, camping trips). - Answer any questions the parents may have.
+- Welcome everyone and have girls and parents introduce themselves.
+Ask about each girl and get to know her. - Share the importance of family involvement.
+Every parent has a skill that they can share with the troop.
+Explain how parents can get involved to help the troop (page 10) - Discuss meeting location, day and times, uniforms and troop dues (you may want to collect troop dues at the parent meeting). - Set expectations for communication and response times. - Have parents complete the Annual Parent/ Caregiver Permission & Girl/Adult Health History form and Permission for Special Activities form, if applicable).
+Share contact info for all troop members. - Discuss the types of activities the troop will participate in this year (regular meetings, field trips, events, camping trips, etc.) - Answer any questions the parents may have.